Non-bailable arrest warrants for Suleman Shahbaz issued

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: An accountability court on Monday issued non-bailable arrest warrants for Suleman Shahbaz, son of PML-N President Shahbaz Sharif, an accused in money laundering, assets beyond means and Ramzan Sugar Mills cases.
+LAHORE: An accountability court on Monday issued non-bailable arrest warrants for Suleman Shahbaz, son of PML-N President Shahbaz Sharif, an accused in money laundering, assets beyond means and Ramzan Sugar Mills case.

-NAB officials informed the court that the bureau had issued six notices to Suleman, but he didn’t appear before the court.
-They implored the court to issue non-bailable arrest warrants for the accused.

 It is pertinent to mention here that on June 17, Mushtaq alias Cheeni and his son Yasir Mushtaq, alleged front men of Shahbaz family, in their confessional statement before the court, had confessed that they facilitated Suleman Shahbaz in turning his Rs 600 million black money into white money through fake loan agreements and engineered telegraphic transfers (TTs).